sreeyadora/Sorting_visualizer/README.md

   <img src="https://raw.githubusercontent.com/sreeyadora/sorting-visualizer/main/assets/sorting-demo.gif" alt="Sorting Visualizer Demo" width="600" />
 </p>

-> 🔥 Replace the above link with your actual GIF or screen capture of the visualizer in action.
+> ⚠️ **Replace this GIF link with your actual demo:**
+> Upload your GIF to `/assets/sorting-demo.gif` in your repository.

 ---

 ## 📌 Description

-This project visualizes how popular sorting algorithms work.
+A visual tool to understand how sorting algorithms work.
-Each element is represented as a vertical bar whose height reflects its value.
+Each array element is a bar whose height represents its value.

 ### 🔍 Color Codes
-- 🔴 **Red** – Elements being swapped
+- 🔴 **Red** – Elements currently being swapped
 - 🔵 **Blue** – Elements being compared
 - 🟢 **Green** – Element is in its final sorted position

-The app also measures and displays the time taken by different algorithms.
+Tracks and displays the time taken by each algorithm to sort.

 ---